MoldyMacaroniX/moldygd.com/_src/posts/program-for-upcoming-youtubers-to-connect-with-me.md

 ---
 title: Program For Upcoming YouTubers To Connect With Me.
 Maybe?
 date: 2023-10-01
+desc: As I keep saying, I genuinely want to connect with up and coming creators.
+As such, I've considered making a program for up and coming Geometry Dash YouTubers to connect with me.
 ---

 As I keep saying, [I genuinely want to connect with up and coming creators](/collabs/).
 As such, I've considered making a program for up and coming Geometry Dash YouTubers to connect with me.